JudyJuezhuLong/Best-Practices-for-Large-Scale-Pixel-Wise-Crop-Mapping-and-Transfer-Learning-Workflows/README.md

 # Supplementary Material

-This study presents the first large-scale crop mapping method review supported by systematic experiments.
-We evaluated end-to-end, pixel-wise crop classification workflow and their spatial, temporal, and sensor transferability across five diverse agricultural sites in the U.S. Corn Belt and Vojvodina, Serbia.
+Recent advances in machine learning have improved crop mapping efficiency, allowing scalable, automated mapping using ground truth data or prior knowledge.
+This study presents the first comprehensive review of large-scale, pixel-wise crop mapping workflows, encompassing both conventional supervised methods and emerging transfer learning approaches.
+The evaluation of best methods was conducted across five diverse agricultural sites (approximately 185 km by 170 km each) in the U.S. Soybean Belt and Vojvodina, Serbia.
+The study areas are visualized in the web map: https://judyjuezhulong.github.io/Best-Practices-for-Large-Scale-Pixel-Wise-Crop-Mapping-and-Transfer-Learning-Workflows/

+Grounded in the literature review, this study evaluated six preprocessing methods, eleven model architectures, and three transfer learning strategies through systematic experiments.
+The full workflow and evaluation pipeline are organized into clearly structured modules corresponding to our large-scale crop classification study.
 This repository includes step-by-step experiment code, extended methodological details, and summarized experiment results.
-The full workflow and evaluation pipeline are organized into clearly structured modules corresponding to our large-scale crop classification study.

 ## 🔁 Workflow Overview